-The fact is, that’s it’s a really fun inexpensive gift to give away during the holidays or any time.
+The fact is, it’s now one of my favorite jelly recipes to give away as gifts during the holidays or any time.
 If you’re wondering what it tastes like, it actually doesn’t taste like Mountain Dew after it loses its fizz.
 It ends up with a slightly lemon flavor.

 Mountain Dew Jelly Recipe

 4 ½ c. sugar

 Note: If you are going to make a lot of jam and/or jelly, then you HAVE to try this powdered pectin that you can buy in bulk from Amazon.
 Six tablespoons of this pectin is the equivalent to one box of Suregel pectin.
 This is the ONLY way to buy pectin inexpensively if you are going to buy a lot of it (like I do!).

 Combine the Mountain Dew soda and lemon juice in a large stock pot.
 Sprinkle the pectin on top of the juice mixture and use a whisk to mix it together.
 Stirring constantly, heat until boiling.
 Boil for one minute.